Norlunn/Fishy/README.md

-# TimCo Retail Manager
+# Fishy
-A retail management system built by TimCo Enterprise Solutions
+A simple, yet classic WinForm game made with C#